Florida Solar Incentives (Rebates, Tax Credits & More in 2023)

 - 0% of the system value for systems installed in 2024 and beyond

-Thankfully, the credit was extended in 2022 and increased back up to 30%.
+Thankfully, in 2022, the solar credit was extended due to the Inflation Reduction Act (IRA) and increased back up to 30%.
 It’s now available according to the following rate schedule:

 - 30% of the system value for systems installed between 2022 and 2032

 - 26% of the system value for systems installed in 2032